 Many experience this as hyper-empathy, an exhausting flood, a painful over-abundance of empathy that we must tamp down to avoid meltdown.
 We’re not hypo-empathic; we’re hyper-empathic to the point of distress.
 Some describe their empathy surges as automatic, instinctual, and uncontrollable.

 You might not be able to see this flood from the outside.
 Autistic folks can have difficulties with verbal expression and communication, particularly in neurotypical social settings.
 The overwhelming empathy is corked up inside.
 Just because you can’t perceive it, doesn’t mean it’s not there.

 There’s also the matter of titration.
 How much of the empathy flood is appropriate to share in a given social situation?
 What concentration of empathy does the moment call for?
 I have trouble deciding what is enough, so I usually keep it in.
-Autistics often comment that sharing and empathizing is easier with other autistics and neurodivergents than with neurotypicals.
+Autistics often comment that sharing and empathizing is easier with other autistics than with neurotypicals.

 Empathy and communication go two ways, and neurotypical folks haven’t shown much interest in meeting neurodivergent folks halfway.
 Reciprocity is a basic tenet of social skills, and neurotypicals are often incapable of reciprocity outside of their usual scripts.
-We autistics are called mind-blind by folks who have made zero effort to understand and empathize with neurodivergent minds, who are utterly ignorant of alternative matrices of sociality.
+We autistics are called mind-blind by folks who have made zero effort to understand and empathize with neurodivergent minds, who are ignorant of alternative matrices of sociality.